APPLICATION STRATEGY 2018: Utah Sheep, Moose, Goat, Bison

 For all species, the maximum point amount is 25 for 2018; however, there are some species where there are no longer applicants that have 24 points.

 Current bighorn herd condition

+Bighorn sheep permits are any legal weapon, which means that hunters can hunt with a rifle, muzzleloader, or bow and arrow.
+Most units have a month-long season, running from Nov.
+1 to 30.
 The Box Elder, Newfoundland Mtn unit has two seasons: Oct.
-28 to Nov.
-17, which only has permits available to residents, and Nov.
-18 to Dec.
-10, which has one nonresident permit.
-Central Mtns, Nebo/Wastch Mtns, West has a season that runs from Nov.
-1 to 30 and is for residents only.
+27 to Nov.
+16, which only has permits available to residents, and Nov.
+17 to Dec.
+9, which has one nonresident permit.
+The Box Elder, Pilot Mtn has a season that runs from Sept.
+1 to Oct.
+30 and is likely to have one resident permit only.

-The Antelope Island hunt (available to residents only) has some special rules and regulations as Antelope Island itself is a state park.
-The Antelope Island hunt is a short eight day hunt Nov.
-15 to 22.
+The Antelope Island hunt (available to residents only) has some special rules and regulations.
+The Antelope Island hunt is a short eight-day hunt Nov.
+14 to 21.
 Hunters may be accompanied by up to four non-hunting companions.
 A mandatory orientation is held prior to the hunt at the Antelope Island State Park Visitor Center.
 All hunters and their companions have to check in with park management at the beginning of their hunt and check out at the end of their hunt.
-Instructions on checking in and out will be provided at the mandatory orientation.

 The goHUNT hit list units for Utah rocky bighorns